carlo-monti/Sx4/readme.md

 * **[save_preset]**: this object takes two or three creation arguments.
 The first is the table name, the second one is the number of preset values that has to be saved and the third is the filename specification.
 As the load_preset object, it needs ID and current_path as parameters.
 Whenever it receives a number in its 1st inlet, it will collect the preset values stored in the preset table.

 ## Folder structure
 This is the folder structure of the whole project.
 It is organized in such a way that every update or exporting sets is done by drop-in (copy-paste) a folder.

+### Modules folder
 The `modules` folder contains the modules (i.e. `module_1.pd`) that can be loaded in the main patch and the wrappings (i.e. `module_1_wrap.pd`) to be loaded in a subprocess.
-This folder also contains subfolders for the abstractions required by each module (i.e. `module_1_abs`)
+This folder also contains subfolders for the abstractions required by each module (i.e. `module_1_abs`) and the `commons` folder that contains all the little abstractions shared by the modules (and also the mandatory modules used in the main patch: presets, routing, ect.).

+### Sets folder
+The `sets` folder contains a subfolder for each set.
+Each folder can be freely named and it must contain a `presets` folder in which all the instances of modules will store their presets.
 ```bash
 Sx4
 ├── modules